beratbozkurt/Mobile-Project-Movie-Suggestion-App-/README.md

 Sumo

-We develop a movie suggester application which is aim to find movies easily.
+We develop a movie suggester application whit Flutter language which is aim to find movies easily.